 Hearing that your dog has cancer can feel overwhelming.
 At CTAC, we understand the difficult emotions that come with this diagnosis, and we’re here to help you explore every option available.
-If a Stem Cell Transplant (SCT) is something you’re considering, it’s important to contact our team as soon as possible.
+If a Hematopoietic Stem Cell Transplant (HSCT) is something you’re considering, it’s important to contact our team as soon as possible.

-We will work closely with your veterinarian to ensure your dog is properly prepared for SCT.
+We will work closely with your veterinarian to ensure your dog is properly prepared for HSCT.
 This may include adjustments to their current cancer treatment plan to align with the transplant protocol.
 Our goal is to provide a seamless, supportive experience as you navigate this challenging journey with your beloved companion.

 After reaching out to CTAC, you will have an initial consultation with our oncologist, who will guide you through every step of the process.
 If a donor is needed, we’ll discuss the potential options.